-(20) A preacher of this denomination named "Black Harry" Hosier was the first preacher to address a white audience in US history.
+(25) Leaders in this denomination included the first Black preacher to address a white congregation, Harry Hosier, and a man whose horseback circuit-riding was a key part of the Second Great Awakening, Francis Asbury.
 Richard Allen founded an "African Episcopal" offshoot of this denomination.
 The largest Protestant branch in the United States for the first half of the nineteenth century was, for the point, what group founded by the Wesley brothers and named for its systematic approach to Bible study?